mrled/lability-tutorial/index.markdown

 Other items on my mind:

-1. In the Windows 10 Fall Creators Update (Windows 10 build 1709), Hyper-V started shipping with a default NAT network.
+1. In the Windows 10 Fall Creators Update (Windows 10 build 1709),
+    Hyper-V started shipping with a default NAT network.
-    That will make configuration easier, but my work machine doesn't have 1709 yet, so I can't test with it.
+    That will make configuration easier,
+    but my work machine doesn't have 1709 yet so I can't test with it.